appleboy/go-fcm/README.md

       		}
   	}

-	// Create a Sender to send the message. client := fcm.NewClient("sample_api_key")
+	// Create a FCM client to send the message. client := fcm.NewClient("sample_api_key")

 	// Send the message and receive the response without retries.